MHaroonBaig/Trackpad-Automation/README.md

            MOVE the GREEN finger up and down to control the MOUSE SCROLL.

 **I am no longer a maintainer of this repository.
-If someone wants to contribute and wants to take the ownership, do let me know** :heart:
+If someone wants to contribute and wants to take the ownership, do let me know**

 ---